-Furthermore, the process requires 15,000 kWh to produce a MT of Fumed Silica, this represents an 86% reduction in the energy footprint associated with manufacturing Fumed Silica.
+Furthermore, the process requires between 10,000 kWh to 15,000 kWh to produce a t of Fumed Silica, this represents a reduction between 87% et 90% in the energy footprint associated with manufacturing Fumed Silica.

 Finally, since the new process uses Quartz as feedstock, its capital requirements will only be a small fraction of what is required to build a traditional Fumed Silica plant.